Minimad-Diver/plex-db-sync/README.md

 This is a fork of the Fmstrat/plex-db-sync with focus specifically on Docker usage.

 ## Docker
-The following example is for docker-compose.
-It assumes you are running one Plex server locally, and another remotely.
+The following example is for docker.
+It assumes you are running one Plex server locally (via Docker container), and another remotely (also via Docker container).

+Note: Paths are default to [PGBlitz](https://github.com/PGBlitz/PGBlitz.com).

 ```
 version: '2'